Collinformatics/HackTheBox/SkillsAssessment/SQLInjectionFundamentals/writeup.md

       ') UNION SELECT 1,2,TABLE_NAME,TABLE_SCHEMA FROM INFORMATION_SCHEMA.TABLES-- -

-  - This returns a long list of information but lets focus on
+  - This returns a long list of information but lets focus on:
+    - Table: Users
+    - Database: chattr

 ...